 Then you need a Web site.
 This can either be an existing Website to which you can add E-Commerce capabilities, or you can build the site from scratch.
 Some shopping carts come with website wizards that let you create a website with no html skills.
 Others offer to build the site with their design professionals.

-The shopping cart is one of the most important parts to having a smooth e-commerce transition.
+The shopping cart is one of the most important parts to having a smooth e-commerce translation.
 Elements that are critical to a shopping cart should be, website wizards, Merchant tools, Shopping features, payment options, shipping and taxes configurations, statistics, and security.
 A truly great shopping cart is considered an E-commerce solution.

 Credit Card Processing